 Quite frankly, that drought should have been ended in Solskjaer's reign as he led them to four semi-finals in succession.
 Solskjaer's failures in the Carabao Cup, FA Cup, Europa League have not gone unnoticed.

-A 1-0 victory at the Etihad Stadium in the second-leg not enough to get to the final.
-The recent fixture between the two in this season's Carabao Cup semi final was a much closer affair, but City still cruised through with ease, highlighting the gap in quality that still exists between the two rivals.
+A 1-0 victory at the Etihad Stadium in the second-leg was not enough to get to the final.
+The recent fixture between the two in last season's Carabao Cup semi final was a much closer affair, but City still progressed, highlighting the gap in quality that still exists between the two rivals.

 Man United's other two failings at the same stage included their 3-1 defeat to Chelsea in last season's FA Cup contest - a fixture which saw Solskajer criticised for keeping captain and centre back Harry Maguire on the field despite the defender sustaining a serious head injury.
 The England defender was clearly not stable enough to continue and Chelsea scored all three goals after Maguire's injury.

 The club's 2-1 Europa League defeat to Sevilla included an array of missed chances from Solskjaer's men, as they crumbled under the pressure of the eventual Europa League winners.